witoldmetel/Todo-app-React/README.md

 3) User can mark task which is done
 4) User can find tasks by searcher
 5) User can filter which task is done or not
+6) User can edit tasks

 To Do:

-1) Add edit button (user can edit tasks)
-2) Connect app with Firebase
+1) Connect app with Firebase